DSD-ESDC-EDSC/pass/static/docs/pass_config.md

     - `SUPPLY_*`: You can add as many different POI location supply counts as you like.
 Create a new key name, and then make sure to specify the `NAME`, `TYPE`, `UNIT`, and `DESC`. **`DESC` needs to stay as "supply"** so that `InitSchema` can interpret the column as a POI supply count, which can then allow the user to select different POI supply counts to model.
 Refer to the [PASS report](./pass_report_20200422.html) to better understand how and why supply counts are used to model spatial accessibility.
     - `CAPACITY_*`: You can add as many different POI capacity values as you like.
 Create a new key name, and then make sure to specify the `NAME`, `TYPE`, `UNIT`, and `DESC`. **`DESC` needs to stay as "capacity"** so that `InitSchema` can interpret the column as a POI capacity value, which can then allow the user to select different POI capacity values to model.
 Refer to the [PASS report](./pass_report_20200422.html) to better understand how and why POI capacity values are used to model spatial accessibility.

-There is an *optional* object `DEMAND_GEO_WEIGHT` that you can also include to create population weighted centroid, that is the centroid is weighted based on populations at a more granular geographic unit.
-This is particularly useful if you are using Census geographic boundaries, so for example, to have Dissemination Area centroids weighed based on Dissemination Boundary populations.
+There is an *optional* object `DEMAND_GEO_WEIGHT` that you can also include to create population weighted centroid, that is the centroid is weighted based on populations at a more granular geographic unit (AKA mean-center).
+This is particularly useful if you are using Census geographic boundaries, so for example, to have Dissemination Area centroids weighed by Dissemination Block boundaries' populations.

 For this optional object, the following keys need to be present:
   - `FILE`